 The American startup Erthos has developed a new method of installing solar systems directly on the ground, without the need for mounting structures.

 No supports.
 No fittings.
 Apart from that, what's special about ch3?
 The company claims that with this new method solar plants could occupy only a third of the surface occupied by traditional photovoltaic systems.
-A very interesting factor for the increase of , because it allows even smaller lands to be allocated to photovoltaic systems, otherwise unable to install them (and perhaps even to grow vegetables).
+A very interesting factor for the increase in , because it allows even smaller lands to be used for photovoltaic systems, otherwise unable to install them (and perhaps also to grow vegetables).

 That's not all: the new method, called Earth Mount Solar, allows for the construction of the plants in half the timereducing installation costs of 20% and the amount of cables needed even of 70%.